 Rentcharges have been around for a couple of hundred years, and were a slightly underhand way for the original owner or builder of a property to continue to get money after they had sold it.
 A law passed by Parliament in 1977 meant that rentcharges could no longer be levied on newly built houses, with very few exceptions.
 The law also allowed freeholders to buy out their existing rentcharges.

-Since the price of a rentcharge has not changed for several decades, the annual fee on a house may only be £10.
-For this reason a rentcharge has very little impact on the value of a house.
+Since the price of a rentcharge has not changed for several decades, the annual fee on a house may only be £10 (these kind of very low charges are usually referred to as “peppercorn rents”).
+For this reason a rentcharge usually has very little impact on the value of a house.